- Academic English Studies (ESL)

 Frequently Asked Questions

-Find the answers to common questions about our quantative reasoning placement test here.
-If didn’t answer your burning question, click here to let us know.
+Find the answers to common questions about our Mathematical Proficiency Test here.
+If we didn’t answer your burning question, click here to let us know.

-- Why am I required to take the placement exam?
+- Why am I required to take a math proficiency exam?

 - What kind of math is on the test?